Misto1997/KafkaWithSpringBoot/README.md

             5. Connect : port-8083
             6. KsqlDB : port-8088

-3. created JDBC Sink connector from collection mentioned above for teacher and student topic.
+3. Create JDBC Sink connector from collection mentioned above for teacher and student topic.

 4. Run Spring boot application

-5. Send data from API from above mentioned collection for teacher and student.
+5. Send data via API from above mentioned collection for teacher and student.

-6. if data is compliant, you can see data in your DB(school) and if data is not compliant then in DLQ topic.
+6. if data is compliant, you can see data in your DB(school) and if data is not compliant then in DLQ(Dead Letter Queue) topic.
 ```

 ## Note
 ```
+    -   You can change Sink as per your requirement.
+In this demo i have used JDBC sink Connector to dumb data to MySQL DB.
+    -   This Demo is not intended to showcase Kafka's other feature and DLQ data handling, you can explore that own your own.
-    -   You can use kafka connect either in Standalone mode(suitable for dev/testing) or in Distributed mode(suitable for Production) by changing config accordingly.
+    -   You can use Kafka Connect either in Standalone mode(suitable for dev/testing) or in Distributed mode(suitable for Production) by changing config accordingly.
-    -   this project runs on Standalone mode and locally  personal system.
+    -   This project runs on Standalone mode and in local system.
 You can change config accordingly to make it distributed and live.
-    -   You can edit default ports to your desired ports via editing respective property file.
+    -   You can edit default ports to your desired ports via editing respective property files.
     -   You can explore other API's in Collection to get more details about connector's detail.
-    -   Student and Teacher classes are auto generated from AVRO schema(under resource sfolder) via packaging the project.
+    -   Student and Teacher classes are auto generated from AVRO schema(under resources folder) via packaging the project.
 ```

 ## References